-Total operating expenses decreased by US\$1.7 million or 55% to US\$1.4 million for the 12 months ending December 31, 2023, when compared to the prior year.
-The reduction for the year to date was mainly attributable to lower expenses incurred for incentive fees paid to the Investment Manager due to the losses incurred on the funds under management.
+Total operating expenses for the year ended December 31, 2023 decreased by US\$1.7 million to US\$1.4 million when compared to the corresponding period in the prior year.
+The reduction year to date was mainly attributable to lower expenses incurred for incentive fees paid to the Investment Manager due to the losses incurred on the funds under management.